‘Chocolate Mint’ Geranium

 Origin: South Africa

 Light: light shade to part sun depending on your climate.
 In hotter parts of the country, they prefer part shade or dappled shade.

 Flowers: Pinkish to white spring through summer

 Uses: Flowers attract bees and hummingbirds

-I think I first grew this plant in the early 1980’s when I bought several scented geraniums from Cook’s Nursery.
+I first grew this plant in the early 1980’s when I bought several scented geraniums from Cook’s Nursery through the mail.
 My second try was when I lived in Mississippi in 2009 when I bought the plant from an Ebay seller.
 I was surprised at how big it was when it arrived.

 The ‘Chocolate Mint’ scented Geranium has really neat fuzzy, dark green leaves with a brown center (which depends on the light).
 These plants can become fairly large and very wide.
 I loved the chocolate mint smell of the leaves.

 It did very well for several months then it started going downhill and ultimately died.
 Someday, I will try it again.

 I hope you enjoyed this page and maybe found it useful.
 If you have any comments, questions or suggestions, I would like to hear from you.
 Please click on “like” if you visited this page.
 It helps us bloggers stay motivated. 🙂 You can check out the links below for further reading.
 The links take you directly to the genus and species of this plant.